 What is happening at Blackheath Soldiers Memorial Park?

-What are the four elements all about, and why are they important?
+What are the four elements identified in the Masterplan for Blackheath Soldiers Memorial Park, and why are they important?

 Heritage is the primary lens for the community and includes items like the soldiers memorial, rhododendron walk and Gallipoli steps, as well as local stories.
 The draft Masterplan looks at how the park’s heritage can be valued and enhanced.